icub-tech-iit/documentation/docs/icub_robot_configuration/icub_robot_configuration_index.md

-## Note for robots in iCub Facility (iit Genoa, Italy)
+## Note for robots hosted at the iCub Tech Facility
-Usually the robots in iCub Facility run developing software, that is, they use the same software modules, but on the development branch instead of the stable one (master).
+Robots hosted at the iCub Tech Facility often run developing software, that is, they use the same software modules, but on the development branch instead of stable (master).
-This mean that in the newest version may be available new parameters or there are some changes that are not described in the last stable version.
-You can find these difference in the changelog.
+This means that in the newest version new parameters may be available or there might be some changes that are not described in the latest stable version.
+You can find these differences in the changelog.

 If you are interesting in the meaning of this changes, please check iCubTemplates/iCubTemplateVX_0, where X is the last version in the devel branch.